German Airways: LGW-Luftfahrtgesellschaft Walter

-Independent company

-Luftfahrtgesellschaft Walter was founded in 1980 by Bernd Walter, the owner of a flying school at Dortmund Airport.
+Luftfahrtgesellschaft Walter GmbH was founded in 1980 by Bernd Walter, the owner of a flying school at Dortmund Airport.
 Initially, LGW offered on-demand charter and air taxi services.
-During the 1990s, the airline grew a network of scheduled domestic flights.
+In 1992 launched a network of scheduled domestic flights which included Dortmund, Erfurt, Hamburg, and seasonal Rostock and Sylt/Westerland.
 At that time, it had 25 employees and the Dornier 228, with its capacity of 19 passengers, was the largest airliner in its fleet.

+By the first half of 2000s, Berlin, Cologne-Bonn, Dusseldorf, Hamburg, Hanover, Leipzig, Nurnberg and Stuttgart had also joined the network.